 I had dark times in my writing journey too.
 I’m not good enough for this!
 How can I, a mom who never went to Bible College, try to bring flavor and mood and emotion to people like Peter, the sons of Zebedee, and (gulp!)
 Jesus.

 Thankful For Those Who Help By Providing Support

 Thankfully, I had all the support I needed.
 My dad encouraged me every step of the way.
 He believed in the book, and the good it could do in the world.
 He helped me sort through theological questions and was one of the first to read my completed draft.

 Having people to bounce ideas off of was a necessity for me, for if studying alone was lonely, writing alone was just as bad!
 It was the prayers and encouragement of my husband, my sisters, and my parents that gave me the courage to get that book on paper!
 When my husband read my completed third draft and said he was so proud of what his wife had created, it made my heart full to bursting.

 Perhaps, when the book hits shelves, it will be an utter flop.
 Maybe no one will like it.
 You know what?
-I would write it again in a heartbeat, because how it changed me.
+I would write it again in a heartbeat, because of how it changed me.
 How it made me grow!
-Writing took me on an incredible journey where I was walking along side with Jesus as a disciple.
-It's a trip I wouldn't change for anything!
+Writing took me on an incredible journey where I was walking alongside Jesus as a disciple.
+It’s a trip I wouldn’t change for anything!